uber-go/guide/style.md

 </td></tr>
 </tbody></table>

-Although writing these delegate methods is tedious, it leaves more opportunities for change open and also eliminates indirection for discovering the full List interface in documentation.
+Although writing these delegate methods is tedious, it hides an implementation detail, leaves more opportunities for change, and also eliminates indirection for discovering the full List interface in documentation.

 ## Performance